 Stichting Pensioenregister processes your name and date of birth during the time you are logged on to the website.
 If your partner logs on to the website simultaneously with you, the aforementioned personal data of your partner are also processed.
 Logging in is the process by which a visitor identifies himself by signing in to the website via DigiD or eIDAS.
 On the other hand, a visitor can also visit the website without identifying him or herself and will only see general information on the homepage, and no personal data will be processed.

 Personal data processed in technical logs

-Stichting Pensioenregister processes the following data in technical logs, including the web server log:
+Stichting Pensioenregister processes the following data in technical logs, such as the log of the web server:

-Data processed when interacting with the Stichting Pensioenregister Service Desk
+Data processed when interacting with the mijnpensioenoverzicht.nl service desk

-If you contact the Service Desk (by telephone or e-mail) with a complaint, question, query or request and a ticket is opened for this purpose, the following data will be processed:
+When you contact the service desk (via e-mail) with a question or request, a ticket is opened.
+The following data will be processed:

 5. With whom do we share your data?

 We provide your data to third parties only if the obligation to do so arises from legislation.